 We conduct the FM Program for Future Leaders for the purpose of nurturing the next generation of management personnel that will take on the future of FamilyMart (FM).

 Through direct mentoring from external instructors and management personnel as well as group work to examine management challenges, we aim to develop human resources with a broader perspective.
 The participants also reflect and self-explore through outdoor workshops and other activities in order to discover who they are and to find their own unshakable axis to shine as a leader.
-At the end of the program, the participants present FamilyMart's management issues, transformation plan for their own division, and a leadership declaration to the management, and have a discussion with them.
+Starting in fiscal 2022, we have introduced overseas study tours as part of our efforts to cultivate the forward-thinking mindset and perspective required for future change leaders.